Rendsburg station: Operations

-DB Regionalbahn Schleswig Holstein (RB-SH) operates Regional-Express and Regionalbahn services between Neumünster and Flensburg every hour or two hours.

-The Nord-Ostsee-Bahn (NOB, now operated by Veolia Verkehr) operates services on the Husum–Jübek–Schleswig–Rendsburg–Kiel route with modern trains every hour.
-The Husum–Kiel route in 2009 will be operated by DB Regio from 2011.
+In long-distance traffic, Intercity trains on the Aarhus – Hamburg route stop in Rendsburg.
+DB Regio Nord operates Regional-Express and Regionalbahn services between Neumünster and Flensburg every hour.
+The Husum–Jübek–Schleswig–Rendsburg route has been operated by DB Regio since 2011.

-It is planned is to upgrade the Kiel–Rendsburg line to allow services at half-hour intervals.

-Long-distance and regional transport
+Long-distance and regional services

 Tracks

 The station has five tracks, four of which are located on a platform.
 The tracks the movement of persons to be spanned by a platform area.
 Trains leave as follows: